Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Prime Attention as Learnable Pair-wise Inductive Bias

-Dynamic priming of tokens through learned primers $\mathcal{F}$ for each pair-wise interaction can be seen as an instance of dynamic and learnable inductive bias for the attention mechanism.
-Whether learned from scratch or initialized from known estimated patterns, $\mathcal{F}$ serves to bias the relational learning process to discover useful pair-wise dynamics.
 By inductively biasing pair-wise relationships, prime attention can enable faster and more reliable discoveries of different patterns that exist between channels.
 This can be particularly beneficial in MTS systems with high degrees of channel heterogeneity.
-Prime attention's ability to achieve comparable performance while using only a fraction of the sequence length used in standard attention (as shown in \cref{sec:experiments}) aligns well with observed benefits of inductive bias in other domains and present notable positive implications for MTS modeling in data-scarce systems.
+Prime attention's ability to achieve comparable performance while using only a fraction of the sequence length used in standard attention (as shown in \Cref{sec:sequence_length_analysis}) aligns well with observed benefits of inductive bias in other domains and present notable positive implications for MTS modeling in data-scarce systems.